Your business has a great product, and you’re offering it at a great price. Customers want your service, and they’re expecting a proposal from you.

 - Craft your CTA with a compelling benefit: Your call-to-action be exciting and relevant to the content of your proposal.
 It must tease your prospect to take action, thus increasing conversion.
 Plus, only telling them what they must do won’t suffice; you should also show them how to do it.
 And ensure that it is easily discoverable and stands out from the rest of the content.

 Top Tip: Be sure to only send emails to prospects with working email addresses to improve your CTA.
 If you keep sending emails to email addresses that are no longer used or inactive, you’ll expect low open rates.
+So to avoid that you should run email validation.
 Sending emails to unsolicited people for a long time can get you reported for sending spammy emails, which will damage your email campaigns, exacerbating your email engagement woes.